 At Southport beach you have Marshside RSPB is a haven for bird watchers; there are two hides, a viewing platform and three viewing screens.
 In the summer spot nesting birds like avocets and lapwings and in the winter the skies will be filled with pink footed geese and wigeons.

 Along to the wildlife haven in Southport, the Queens Jubilee Nature Trail where the oldest of the dunes are now covered in willow scrub and are home to different orchids and wildlife.

-Climb through the dramatic dunes at Formby to be met with the most beautiful beach surrounded by sweeping pine woods and the famous red squirrel.
+Climb through the dramatic dunes at Formby beach to be met with the most beautiful beach surrounded by sweeping pine woods and the famous red squirrel.
 Delve further in to the shipwrecks and prehistoric footprints which lay trapped for thousands of years in sediment beds.